twitocode/Tantalum/content/Notes/Religion/3 Review.md

   - Religion
 aliases:
 ---
+decalogue,
+five traits of a covenant,
+typology,
+vocation,
+call story,
+eschatological,
+Parousia,
-decalogue, five traits of a covenant, typology, vocation, call story, eschatological, Parousia, main concern of the Old Testament, synoptic Gospels, the 4 Gospel writers and **HOW they portrayed Jesus** + **WHO they wrote for**, Kingdom of God, Sermon on the Mount + its purpose, innermost secret of the New Testament, covenant, exegesis, hermeneutics, the power of the name YHWH, the Corporal Works of Mercy, the Gospel of Matthew, parable analysis.
+main concern of the Old Testament, synoptic Gospels, the 4 Gospel writers and **HOW they portrayed Jesus** + **WHO they wrote for**, Kingdom of God,
+Sermon on the Mount + its purpose, innermost secret of the New Testament
+, covenant,
+exegesis,
+hermeneutics,
+the power of the name YHWH,
+the Corporal Works of Mercy,
+the Gospel of Matthew,

+Short answer probably
+parable analysis.